packeis/iBasso-dc03pro/README.md

 * "turbo" - on and off, presumably enables or disables output driving opamp
 * digital filter - values D1 to D5

-Unfortunately there is no support to access the above device settings under Windows / Linux / BSD operating systems.
+Unfortunately there is no support to access the above device settings under Windows / Linux / *BSD operating systems.
 There simply ist no equivalent to Android UAC app.

-The small python application in this repository implements the above the settings gain, turbo mode and filter.
+The small python application in this repository implements the above settings gain, turbo mode and filter.

 ## Requirements and platform support